FlorentFlament/RetroDevEm/README.md

 ### Software

-A Python program, running on a Raspberry Pi, processes the events from an input device and send the corresponding signals to the retro machine connected to the Raspberry Pi over GPIOs.
+Python programs, running on a Raspberry Pi, process events from an input devices and send corresponding signals to the retro machine connected to the board.

-- [`atari-mouse.py`](src/atari-mouse.py) emulates the Atari ST mouse.
+#### Usage

-  Displays latency and sample rate statistics.
+TODO

 ### Additional information